panaversity/learn-agentic-ai/03_ai_protocols/01_mcp/04_fundamental_ primitives/04_implementing_client/readme.md

 # 04: Implementing a Client

 The MCP client abstracts away the complexity of server communication, letting you focus on your application logic while still getting access to powerful external tools and data sources.

 ![mcp-interaction.png](mcp-interaction.png)

 Understanding this flow is crucial because you'll see all these pieces when building your own MCP clients and servers in the upcoming sections.

+> This step is for students following the Antropic Introduction to MCP course.
+In class our focus is on learning core premitives

 In this step, we build the client side of our CLI MCP application.